vandalt/NotebookNavigator.nvim/README.md

 - `move_cell(dir)`: Move up or done a cell in the `u`p or `d`own direction.
 - `run_cell(repl_args)`: Run the current cell.
-You may optionally pass a table of `repl_args` that will be forwarded to the repl.
-For the details of what is forwarded exactly and how it is used check `repls.lua` and look for your repl provider.
+You may optionally pass a table of `repl_args` that will be forwarded to the REPL.
+For the details of what is forwarded exactly and how it is used check `repls.lua` and look for your REPL provider.
 - `run_and_move(repl_args)`: Same as above but also move down to the next cell.
 - `swap_cell(dir)`: Swap the current cell with the cell above (`dir='u'`) or